 and her words teach gentle wisdom.

-"At her assent the earth blossomed;
+her assent the earth blossomed;

 she sought good things for the poor.